top of page

 Overview

-Things That Help is a guided activity designed for teens with bipolar disorder and their parents to identify and structure personalized supports that make it easier to stay engaged with routines, goals, and treatment.
+Things That Help is a guided activity designed for teens with bipolar disorder and their families to identify and structure personalized supports that make it easier to stay engaged with routines, goals, and treatment.

-The feature captures the teen’s perspective first, then guides parents in translating those insights into a realistic, repeatable support plan.
+The feature captures the teen’s perspective first, then guides families in translating those insights into a realistic, repeatable support plan.
 The result is a shared system of clear, actionable supports that can be used across different mood states.

 My Role